Knedme/Beat/README.md

 Shows information about the bot.

 ## 🌌 Current Version
-Current bot version is **1.0.0**.
+Current bot version is **1.0.1**.

 ## 🆘 Support
-If you find a bug, please write here: Knedme#3143 or Knedme@yandex.ru
+If you find a bug, or you have ideas how to make bot better, please write here: Knedme#3143 or Knedme@yandex.ru